 Create memories: Truly, isn’t one of the biggest reasons we work so hard is to create a lifestyle for our loved ones?
 Keep this in mind – recovery time is not always just about your taking a break, it’s about taking the time to create special experiences with family and friends.
 It’s about connection.
 It’s also NOT negotiable for any leader who wants to excel.
 If you want to accelerate your leadership and be a productive contributor on your team?
 Take time off.
 You will be more fun to work with, more focused and energized and you will create memories with people you care about, and isn’t that the reason many of us work?

 Here’s my challenge to you: Pay attention to what matters.
 You, your health, and your loved ones all benefit from scheduled recovery, book yours today.
 Need more convincing or ideas how you can achieve peak performance through regularly scheduled recovery time?
 Check out this video and learn how professionals can achieve maximum productivity results, focus and dedicated attention to goals and priorities through recovery time.

 Want to learn more about making the most of your time?
 Take a look at my book Folding Time.
 It’s a game changer!

-The post Who is Your Pete?
-B Cellars Attention to Customers appeared first on Neen James.
+The post Achieve Peak Performance – Pay Attention to YOUR Well-Being appeared first on Neen James.